Composting can reduce landfill waste and reduce greenhouse gas emissions.

 Few studies investigate the profitability of commercial composting.

-A voluntary survey of composting operations in the U.S. found that the number of compost programs has more than doubled since 2016 and the average size of each program has increased (Libertelli 2023).
+A survey of composting operations in the U.S. found that the number of programs has more than doubled since 2016 (Libertelli 2023).

 Federal Policies.
 The U.S. Environmental Protection Agency Climate Pollution Reduction Grant will fund state, municipality, tribal, and territorial programs ($250 million planning, $4.6 billion implementation) to reduce GHGs, including compost programs (EPA 4 2023).